Want the audio version of this post? Listen here:

 Patagonia.
 Ben & Jerry’s.
 Allbirds.
 TOMS.
-All of these brands share one thing in common: they are some of our favorite brands that have thoroughly committed to using their business as a force for good.
+All of these companies share one thing in common: they are some of our favorite brands that have thoroughly committed to using their business as a force for good.
 In other words, each of these companies are Certified B Corporations: the gold standard in better business.

 And they aren’t alone!
 Although these companies make up some of the most recognizable B Corps, especially in the United States, they are joined by 3,522 other responsible businesses across 150 industries that spread over 74 countries.